CyberMiles/travis/docs/connect-testnet.rst

 Sync from Genesis
 ******************

+**Experts Only**: This section is not recommend not necessary for most people.
+But it is important that we can always start the CyberMiles blockchain from genesis to prove its correctness.

 You can always start a new CyberMiles blockchain node from genesis, and sync it all the way to the current block height.
 The process is fairly involved since it requires you to upgrade and restart the node at certain block heights.

 One of the key characteristics of the CyberMiles blockchain is the finality of each block.
 The blockchain will never fork.
 It will only produce a new block when 2/3 of the validator voting power reach consensus.
 Software upgrade on the CyberMiles blockchain is done via consensus.
 That is, at an agreed upon block height, all nodes must upgrade to a new version of the software to continue.
 Any node that does not upgrade will not reach consensus with the rest of the blockchain and stop.